-There are a couple of ways to use a gratitude journal:
+A gratitude journal is a notebook or electronic document where you practice gratitude, usually on a daily basis.
+Here are a couple of ways to use a gratitude journal:

 Benefits of Gratitude

 - A great way to start your day.
 It’s not always easy to roll out of bed and propel yourself into your daily routine.
 Some days it’s downright dreadful, like when you know you have to attend a long, boring meeting, take a test, or see the doctor.
-If you write in your appreciation journal in the morning, it will start your day on a positive note, and a day that starts well is less likely to turn sour.
+If you write in your gratitude journal in the morning, it will start your day on a positive note, and a day that starts well is less likely to turn sour.

 - Good for the soul.
 The process of thinking about what you’re grateful for and expressing your gratitude just makes you feel good.
 This could be contagious, and other people around you might absorb some of that positive energy.
 This makes life better for everyone.